RedHatInsights/insights-chrome/README.md

 To activate certain app within your app (your app is using some kind of router and you want to activate certain part of navigation programatically) you can call function `insights.chrome.appNavClick({id: 'some-id'})` for first level nav and for second level navs you have to call `insights.chrome.appNavClick({id: 'ocp-on-aws', secondaryNav: true})`

+You can also use Chrome to update a page action and object ID for OUIA.
+You can use `insights.chrome.appAction('action')` to activate a certain action, and `insights.chrome.appObjectId('object-id')` to activate a certain ID.
+For instance, if you want to open the "edit name" dialog for an entity with id=5, you should call `insights.chrome.appAction('edit-name')` and then `insights.chrome.appObjectId(5)`.
+Once the user is done editing, you have to call `insights.chrome.appAction()` and `insights.chrome.appObjectId()` in order to indicate that the action is done.

 # Running the build
 There is numerous of task for building this application.
 You can run individual tasks or run them in batch to build the entire app or to watch files.